mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

   done)
 {% endhighlight %}

 This code will loop through all files with `.h`, `.m` or `.mm` extensions.
 Again notice the use of double `$$` for referring to shell variables vs single `$` for makefile variables.
 The `@(...)` is used to wrap the whole expression and prevent it from showing up in stdout.
-It also demoes the use of multiple line scripts.
+It also demoes the use of multiline scripts.
 Here's an example of a one-liner for-loop.

 {% highlight makefile %}
 BUILD_DIR = build